-Cave diving in the simplest term is underwater diving in water-filled caves.
-It may be done as an extreme sport, a way of exploring flooded caves for scientific investigation, or for the search for and recovery of divers lost while diving for one of these reasons.
+Cave diving in the simplest term is underwater diving in water-filled cave system.
+A cave dive may be done as an extreme sport, a way of exploring flooded caves for scientific investigation, or for the search for and recovery of divers lost while diving for one of these reasons.
 The equipment used varies depending on the circumstances, and ranges from breath hold to surface supplied, but almost all cave diving is done using scuba equipment, often in specialised configurations with redundancies such as sidemount or backmounted twinset.
-Recreational cave diving is generally considered to be a type of technical diving due to the lack of a free surface during large parts of the dive, and often involves planned decompression stops.
+Recreational cave diving is generally considered to be a type of technical diving due to the lack of a free surface during large parts of the dive, and often involves planned decompression stops by the cave diver.

 How cave diving works

-Heavy with scuba gear, you make your way deeper and deeper into the coastal waters.
+Heavy with scuba gear, you as a cave diver will make your way deeper and deeper into the coastal waters.
 For a while, the surface of the water is right above you, and the sun creates shimmering, broken ripples on the ocean ceiling.
 But soon enough, you catch a glimpse of an opening — the entrance to a cavern.
-As you swim inside, various plants, unfamiliar fish and interesting rock formations like stalactites and stalagmites color the interior.
+As you swim inside to commence your cave dive, various plants, unfamiliar fish and interesting rock formations like stalactites and stalagmites color the interior.

 But this isn’t your final stop.
-As you continue further, the surrounding area becomes darker and darker.
+As you continue further into the cave system, the surrounding area becomes darker and darker.
 A narrow, pitch-black hole is in your line of sight, and going into it will be a much more challenging and dangerous experience than what you’ve just been through.
-Because of the extreme darkness and potentially uncharted areas, you’ll need lights, special equipment and loads of experience for the practice of cave diving.
+Because of the extreme darkness and potentially uncharted areas in the cave system, you’ll need lights, special equipment and loads of experience for the practice of cave diving.

 Cave diving differs from the other two types of diving in that it’s a form of technical diving instead of a recreational one.
-It requires a much different set of equipment and several years of training and certification, and professionals constantly stress the need for top-notch fitness and gear.
+It requires a much different set of equipment and several years of training and certification of cave diving courses, and professionals constantly stress the need for top-notch fitness and gear.
 But above all, they admire cave diving for its unique challenge and the potential to discover the undiscovered — scientific research gathered from cave dives can lead to the study of rare organisms and even offer cures to diseases like leukemia.

 The stress it can cause

 As with all types of scuba diving, it is very important to stay calm in potentially stressful situations.
-This is particularly true as there is usually no chance to bring a panicking diver to the surface immediately.
+This is particularly true as there is usually no chance to bring a panicking diver to the surface immediately within these cave systems.

 In order to know instinctively how to react in such situations and to solve any occurring adversity while being in a cave, so-called “drills” are performed.
-These include scenarios like running out of air, problems with the equipment (e.g. leak), losing a buddy, the line or visibility as well as various combinations of the above.
+These include scenarios like running out of air, problems with the equipment (e.g. leak), losing a buddy, the line or visibility as well as various combinations of the above that happen to a cave diver.

 So for training reasons you might end up having no air with zero visibility, swimming back to the entrance of the cave.
 While doing that your buddy might even get entangled in a line and you have to free him.